Finances and Accounts

-If you live and work in Germany, you need a bank account to receive your salary, pay your rent and other everyday necessities, such as a mobile phone contract.
+If you live and work in Germany, you will need a bank account, a Girokonto, to receive your salary, pay your rent and to pay for other everyday necessities, such as a mobile phone contract.
 You do not need to be a German citizen to open a bank account in FrankfurtRheinMain (FRM).
-This section will inform you about everything you need to know about money in Germany.
+Here you will learn everything you need to know about money.

-As an EU citizen, you are legally entitled to a bank account.
-The banks are obliged to open a basic current account for you.
-Non-EU citizens need a work permit and a certificate of registration from the residents’ registration office.
+As an EU citizen, you are entitled to a bank account.
+The banks are obliged to open a basic account for you.
+Non-EU citizens need a work permit and proof of registration from the registration office.

 Some banks offer free current accounts; others charge a fee.
-Comparing the available options is always worth it.
+It is always worth comparing the different options.

 Once you have chosen a bank, you need to submit the following documents to apply for an account:

 - Proof of registration from the registration office.
 EU citizens only need this if they want to open an account with an overdraft facility (a Dispo).

 - Your work permit if you are from outside the EU.

 - A salary slip from your employer.
 Again, this is only necessary if you would like an overdraft facility.